tikikun/tikikun.github.io/content/posts/ai-in-a-flash-ai-and-the-matrix/index.md

 But how exactly this is relevant to matrix or like AI or anything at all ???
 Just think about it.

-The brain is the most complicated part of the species named **Human** which considers themself **sentient** and have extremely complicated behaviors thinking and invented, discovered quite complicated things like science, rocket,&#8230; and so on.
+The brain is the most complicated part of the species named **Human** which considers themselves **sentient** and have extremely complicated behaviors thinking and invented, discovered quite complicated things like science, rocket,&#8230; and so on.
 So in fact, the brain posses something we call **intelligence**.

 ## What is Artificial Intelligence